Sjaakja/native_app/README.md

 A football dreamteam game
 -------------------------

 *Dreamteam - Eredivisie* is an app which will allow the user to select a dreamteam for an organised dreamteam-game.
 In this particular game you get a transfer budget to start with, with which you will assemble your team.
-You have to buy 18 players to fill your squad, one for every team taking part in de Dutch *Eredivisie*.
+You have to buy 11 players to fill your squad.
 You can have no more than one player from every team.
-Your squad consists of 2 goalkeepers, 5 defenders, 6 midfielders and 5 attackers.
+Your squad consists of 1 goalkeepers, 3 defenders, 4 midfielders and 3 attackers.
 After you have assembled your team, post it to the organiser of the game.

 Structure of the app with links to mockup pictures:
 * [Home][]